Plan Your Vote SA Elections

 What is the position?

 The Texas Court of Criminal Appeals is the highest criminal court in Texas — the final word on every state criminal case, including death-penalty appeals.
 It has nine judges, each elected statewide to six-year staggered terms.
 The Court is separate from the Texas Supreme Court, which handles only civil cases.
+Place 3 is open because Judge Bert Richardson is not seeking reelection.

 Why does it matter?